emaphp/backbone.async/README.md

 ###About

 <br/>
-Backbone.Async introduces a Model and a Collection class that wrap their sync methods into a Promise.
+Backbone.Async introduces a Model and a Collection class that wrap their syncronization methods using [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/ "").

 <br/>
 ###Acknowledgement